hungrypc/notes/root/interview_cake/sorting_searching.md

   while (left < right) {
     let middle = Math.floor(left + ((right - left) / 2))

-    if (words[middle] >= firstWord) {
+    // if our middle word is larger, the rotation point must be ahead of middle, so we set left at middle if (words[middle] >= firstWord) {
       left = middle
     } else {
-      right = middle
+      // otherwise, the rotation point must be behind middle, so we set right at middle right = middle
     }

-    if (left + 1 === right) break;
+    // when we hit this case, we're at the rotation point if (left + 1 === right) break;

   }